PierreBarrat/TreeKnit.jl/docs/src/overview.md

 ## More than two trees
 If more than two trees are given as input, `computeMCCs` infers MCCs for all pairs of trees.
+Use a `Dict` to pass the trees as input.
 ```@example more_trees
 using RecombTools # hide
 t1 = node2tree(parse_newick("((A,B),((C,Y),(D,X)))"))